htmercury/Cpp-Keylogger/README.md

 Open the solution file in Visual Studio using the sln file

 ```
-located at ../Cpp-Keylogger/Keylogger.sln
+located at ..\Cpp-Keylogger\Keylogger.sln
 ```

 For other IDEs, make a project that includes all source and header files

 ```
-located at ../Cpp-Keylogger/Keylogger
+located at ..\Cpp-Keylogger\Keylogger
 ```

 ## Setting it up